JANIS THORNTON

 Images of America

-“Images of America: Tipton County,” published in late 2012, features more than 200 vintage photos depicting Tipton County life from the late 1800s through the present, most contributed by members of the Tipton County community and never before published.
+“Images of America: Tipton County,” published in 2012, features more than 200 vintage photos depicting Tipton County life from the late 1800s through the present, most contributed by members of the Tipton County community and never before published.
 The book’s narrative begins with the county’s founding in 1844 and progresses to more recent years, highlighting several of the influential people and pivotal events that shaped the county.

 “Images of America: Frankfort,” about Frankfort, Indiana’s long history, was published in late 2013.
 Four months after the Indiana General Assembly established Clinton County, long-time resident John Pence donated 60 acres of his centrally located farmland upon which the county seat would be built.
 Thanks to Pence, the city of Frankfort, named in honor of his ancestral German home, was born May 9, 1830.
 Today, the spirit of the early settlers still prevails.